federicomariamassari/isdcnd/README.md

 ### Overview

-To prepare for the upcoming projects, I converted the Python matrix class from Project 1 to C++ and provided basic unit testing.
-Operator overloading is used for most operations, to enhance readability.
+To prepare for the upcoming project, I converted the Python matrix class to C++ and added unit testing.
+Operator overloading is used for most operations for better readability and comparison with the Python implementation, which uses magic methods like `__add__` or `__rmul__` to achieve the same result.

 __[Link to code](/projects/p1b)__